m5kro/Terminal-Commander/README.md

 Example Task:<br>
 Look for the folder test-3.
 If it exists, create a file called test-8.txt with the contents "This is a test file".
 Otherwise, create the folder and the file.

+# Known Issues/Missing Features
+1. Some outputs don't show as they ask for user input.
+The goal is for the AI to be able to figure out what to input in the future.
+2. Not a true interactive terminal.
+The AI needs to navigate from the directory where Terminal-Commander.py is located with every command.
+3. Sometimes tries to delete existing files if told to make one with the same name.
+A prompt adjustment will be needed to prevent it.